 If it hasn’t occurred to you to moisturize your armpits, you’re not the only one.
 However, healthy skin is moisturized skin, and this will help cut down on friction and irritation to make your armpits smoother.
 Choose a very lightweight lotion as using something too thick could block pores and cause more bumps.

 Shave at night

-This will ensure your skin has some time to recover post-shave and that your arms will be staying relatively still while you sleep instead of moving around like you do in the day and causing more friction.
+This will ensure your skin has some time to recover post-shave and that your arms will be staying relatively still, which will help prevent friction from rubbing.

 Consider the clothes you wear